-While the grand political dynamics may not concern compliance professionals on a day-to-day basis, the growth of anti-corruption regulation globally has resulted in the need to focus not just on the long and assertive reach of the FCPA, but also on an expanding array of other national laws, some of which create different compliance standards or (in the case of laws or judicial decisions related to issues such as data privacy, national security or the application of legal privileges) may undermine key aspects of a company's compliance programme if not handled appropriately.
+While the grand political dynamics may not concern compliance professionals on a day-to-day basis, the growth of anti-corruption regulation globally has resulted in the need to focus not just on the long and assertive reach of the FCPA, but also on an expanding array of other national laws, some of which create different compliance standards or (in the case of laws or judicial decisions related to issues such as data privacy, national security, or the application of legal privileges) may undermine key aspects of a company's compliance programme if not handled appropriately.
 Companies also increasingly need to assess potential liability risks in many jurisdictions, as multi-country, coordinated international enforcement (in some cases, led by non-US countries) continues to become the norm in the anti-corruption sphere.

-The effects of the covid-19 pandemic and related public lockdowns on governments' and companies' anti-corruption activities around the world started to dissipate in mid-late 2021.
-There is more public evidence that multilateral investigations are moving forward, and travel (and the ability to meet witnesses in person) has increased.
-Companies' compliance activities are still, in some cases, impacted by budget constraints, and many are cautious of spending in the face of economic headwinds evident in mid-2022.
+The effects of the covid-19 pandemic and related public lockdowns on governments' and companies' anti-corruption activities around the world largely dissipated in 2022.
+Recent months have seen significant public evidence that multilateral investigations are moving forward.
+Companies' compliance activities are still in some cases impacted by budget constraints, and many are cautious of spending in the face of economic headwinds evident in the first half of 2023.
 However, enforcement activities and expectations by governments often do not account for such budgetary issues, and companies will need to continue to find creative ways to effectively address their corruption risks.